Course Enrolment

 • When do you choose a program?

-Get started by downloading the Course Enrolment Workbook - a step-by-step guide that's the next best thing to having an academic advisor next to you!
+Get started by downloading the New Student Enrolment Workbook (PDF) - a step-by-step guide that's the next best thing to having an academic advisor next to you!
 Follow along by watching short video tutorials and fill in the blanks with the questions you want to ask, courses and programs you want to take, and more.
 We will guide you through how to plan for your first year, how to complete your degree for graduation, transfer credit assessments, and more!

 Course Enrolment Workshops